 And even in one of your podcast episodes, I think you deal with it.
 Like, what does it mean to accept ourselves?
 What does that look like, like I’m just okay with the things that I am doing that I know are not beneficial to me, do I just accept those things?

 What does that mean acceptance?
-If you could shed a life.
+If you could shed a light.

 Jesse: [29:00] Yes.
 So a lot of times people confuse acceptance with complacency.
 They think if I just accept myself for where I am, then that means I’m just going to stay still and stuck.
 But this comes back to the idea that I have, that everybody wants to be successful and be the best versions.
 I believe that’s at the base.